ordo-one/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

         })
     }
 } catch {
-    // `write(contentsOf:)` throws if the asynchronous stream already terminated }
+    // `send(contentsOf:)` throws if the asynchronous stream already terminated }
 ```

 The above API offers the most control and highest performance when bridging a
 synchronous producer to an asynchronous sequence.
-First, you have to write
+First, you have to send
-values using the `write(contentsOf:)` which returns a `WriteResult`.
+values using the `send(contentsOf:)` which returns a `SendResult`.
 The result
 either indicates that more values should be produced or that a callback should
 be enqueued by calling the `enqueueCallback(callbackToken: onProduceMore:)`
 method.
 This callback is invoked once the backpressure strategy decided that